rodriggj/devops-cert/cloudformation/readme.md

 A template is a declaration of the AWS resources that make up a stack.
 The template is stored as a text file whose format complies with the JavaScript Object Notation (JSON) or YAML standard.
 Because they're text files, you can create and edit them in any text editor and manage them in your source control system with the rest of your source code.
 In the template, you declare the AWS resources you want to create and configure.
 You declare an object as a name-value pair or a pairing of a name with a set of child objects enclosed.

-A template includes six top-level sections:
+A template includes six top-level sections: [Template Anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html)
 1. AWSTemplateFormatVersion,
 2. Description,
 3. Parameters,